What Is the Main Cause of Chimney Fires?

 These products should never replace an actual professional sweeping, and they will not clean your chimney.
 All in all, they’re not bad for your chimney, but they may not be worth the money you pay for them.

-Here at Lord’s Chimney, we believe communication is a key component in quality customer service, which is why you get an actual picture or video of the technician that is coming to your home, along with their certifications.
-You can bet that we’ve got everything necessary to provide you with the highest level of care, so don’t hesitate to reach out now.
+All in all, here at Lord’s Chimney, we believe communication is a key component in quality customer service, which is why you get an actual picture or video of the technician that is coming to your home, along with their certifications.